carlesgutierrez/mapmap/CONTRIBUTING.md

 We love hearing about bugs!
 It's how we get them fixed.

 - If you notice something odd happening, try to make it happen again (reproduce it).
-- If you can reproduce it, try to figure out if it's caused by your code or by MapMap.
+- If you can reproduce it, try to figure out if it's caused by the video format that you use or by MapMap.
 - If it's caused by MapMap, make sure it **still occurs in the current development version** (where we continually fix problems) by checking out with git to the current `develop` branch of MapMap.
 - If it looks like it's caused by MapMap (or if you're not sure) and still occurs on the current `develop` branch, submit a bug report to the [issue tracker](https://github.com/mapmapteam/mapmap/issues).  - **Search the issue tracker** to make sure your problem has not been reported yet.
 If you find a relevant bug, comment there, even if it's an old or closed one!
   - Only if you don't find a relevant issue, open a new issue.
 A new issue does not generate more exposure/visibility than commenting on an existing one.